The Journal of Nietzsche Studies

 The Journal of Nietzsche Studies is a peer-reviewed academic journal devoted to the life, thought and writings of Friedrich Nietzsche.
-The journal is published three times a year by the Penn State University Press and has its editorial home at Hunter College, New York.
+The journal is published three times a year by the Penn State University Press and has its editorial home at Georgia State University.

+The journal was founded in 1991 as the journal of the Friedrich Nietzsche Society (UK).
+From 2007 it was housed at City University of New York’s Hunter College under editor Christa Davis Acampora.
+Its editorial home moved to Georgia State University’s Philosophy Department in 2016 when Jessica N. Berry was appointed editor.